 Ours is a community of similarities and differences.
 Over the years, the Native American community at Stanford has brought together people from a wide range of affiliations and a hundred different tribal backgrounds—all with different talents and experiences.
 Once here, students explore different interests, become involved in a range of activities and participate in the community in many important ways.
 In our diversity we find strength as each individual brings a new gift, talent or perspective to the group.
 Though we may be very different in terms of background, viewpoint or level of involvement, each of us make up a part of the whole that is our community.

-We invite you to join with us—students, staff, faculty, alumni, families and friends—and share your unique abilities as we strive to make a difference throughout Native America.
+We invite you to join with us at the American Indian, Alaska Native and Native Hawai'ian Program/Native American Cultural Center (AIANNHP/NACC)—students, staff, faculty, alumni, families and friends—and share your unique abilities as we strive to make a difference throughout Native America.

 Click here to watch a Virtual Tour of the NACC!